ndipenoch/Theory-of-Algorithms-Project/overview.md

 <p align="center">
   <b>Abstract</b><br>
 </p>
+This is my project of Theory of Algorithms and it is about MD5 message-digest algorithm [1,2,3].
 Due to the rapid advancement of technology, the integrity of documents and security protocols should be preserved.
 One of the ways to achieve this is by using a digital signature.
 A digital signature is a specific code which is generated from the function of producing an electronic “fingerprints.”
 One of the algorithms that is used to create the digital signature is a hash function.
 There are many hash functions.
-One of the main hash function is MD5 message-digest algorithm [1,2,3].
+One of the main hash function is MD5 message-digest algorithm.
 In this document we will be talking about MD5 message-digest algorithm.<br/><br/>

 <p align="center">